Pacatro/sicompiler/README.md

 # SiCompiler v0.1

-This is a simple compiler that prepare files for be using in SiCoMe simulator realized by the University of Cordoba (UCO).
+This is a compiler that process files for be using in the SiCoMe simulator realized by the University of Cordoba (UCO), also check for syntax errors in your SiCoMe program.

 > [!WARNING]
 > These project is not complete, don't hesitate to report any bug you find